-This Samsung Q80T review is looking at the the most affordable QLED TV from Samsung's 2020 range to offer a full-array backlight, for more precise HDR and greater contrast.
+This Samsung Q80T review is looking at the the most affordable QLED TV from Samsung's 2020 range to offer a full-array backlight, which helps it to deliver brighter HDR and more precise contrast.

-It's a justifiable middle ground for buyers looking to bag a high-spec Samsung QLED 4K TV of the kind that dominate our list of the best TVs.
-Available in screen sizes ranging from 49 to 85 inches (we checked out the 65-inch QE65Q80T), the Q80T also boasts the majority of the brand’s most sought-after features like Object Sound Tracking 3D audio, the latest iteration of the Tizen connected TV platform and advanced gaming tech that's ready for new features in the PlayStation 5 and Xbox One X, making most of its models qualify as some of the best gaming TVs (though these features aren't present in the 49-inch version).
+It's a justifiable middle ground for buyers looking to bag a high-spec QLED 4K TV of the kind that dominate our list of the best TVs.
+Available in screen sizes ranging from 49 to 85 inches (we checked out the 65-inch QE65Q80T), the Q80T also boasts the majority of the brand’s most sought-after features like Object Sound Tracking 3D audio, the latest iteration of the Tizen connected TV platform, and advanced gaming tech that's ready for new features in the PlayStation 5 and Xbox One X, making most of its models qualify as some of the best gaming TVs (though these features aren't present in the 49-inch version).

 Samsung Q80T review: Price and features